Policies and Procedures

 Violence, threats of violence, intimidation, stalking, and similar behaviors towards P-12 students, college students, faculty, and/or TCSJ employees on the part of students shall lead to immediate dismissal from the program.

-An IMPACT intern student who is dismissed or non-re-elected from their employment will be considered for dismissal from the IMPACT program by the Academic Review Committee (ARC).
+An administrative intern student or IMPACT intern student who is dismissed or non-re-elected from their employment will be considered for dismissal from the IMPACT program by the Academic Review Committee (ARC).
 A student who resigns or is dismissed from their employment a second time may be dismissed from the IMPACT program.
 Students who are placed on administrative leave may also be referred to the Academic Review Committee for review regarding dismissal.

-IMPACT intern students are dismissed if they fail to receive a passing grade during any two semesters of Support Supervision.
+IMPACT intern students are dismissed if they fail to receive a passing grade during any two semesters of Support Supervision or if they are dismissed from their employment prior to the end of the academic year.
 Failure to complete a semester of supervision due to dismissal by employer results in a No-Pass for the course.
 Intern students will not exceed a total of 6 semesters of supervision.
+Students who are dismissed from TCSJ may petition for re-admittance during the regular application period.
+The Academic Review Committee (ARC) will make all final decisions regarding re-admission eligibility.

-The reason(s) for a student’s pending dismissal will be identified by the administrator(s) of the program and referred to the Academic Review Committee (ARC) for final decisions.
+The reason(s) for a student’s pending dismissal will be identified by the administrator(s) of the program and referred to the Academic Review Committee (ARC) for final decision.
 The decision by the Academic Review Committee is final.

-Students who are dismissed by ARC will have tuition prorated based on percentage of course/s completed per the date of dismissal.
-Full tuition charges will incur if a student has completed more than 80% of course/s.
+Students who are dismissed by the Academic Review Committee will have tuition prorated based on the tuition policy for course/s completed per the date of dismissal.
+After the second class session, the student is responsible for full tuition and fees.

 See procedure for the Academic Performance, Progress and/or Conduct and Disposition: Probation Policy